United States Marine Corps Air Traffic Control Units: MATCU-63

-Marine Air Traffic Control Unit 24 was formed on September 8, 1953 as a sub-unit of Marine Air Base Squadron 24 at MCAS Cherry Point, NC.
-The unit was re-designated as MATCU-63 on September 30, 1953.
-On August 1, 1964, MATCU-63 was transferred from under the control of MACS-6 to Marine Airbase Squadron 32.
-The unit was decommissioned on April 23, 1976and its personnel and equipment became Marine Air Traffic Control Squadron 28, Detachment A.
+Marine Air Traffic Control Unit 24 was formed on 8 September 1953 as a sub-unit of Marine Air Base Squadron 24 at MCAS Cherry Point, NC.
+The unit was re-designated as MATCU-63 on 30 September 1953.
+On 1 August 1964, MATCU-63 was transferred from under the control of MACS-6 to Marine Airbase Squadron 32.
+The unit was decommissioned on 23 April 1976and its personnel and equipment became Marine Air Traffic Control Squadron 28, Detachment A.

 MATCU-64

-Originally commissioned as MATCU-32 under Marine Air Base Squadron 32 on September 8, 1953.
-MATCU-32 was re-designated as MATCU-64 on October 1, 1953.
+Originally commissioned as MATCU-32 under Marine Air Base Squadron 32 on 8 September 1953.
+MATCU-32 was re-designated as MATCU-64 on 1 October 1953.
 In July 1958 the unit deployed onboard the USS Antietam (CV-36) with other elements of Marine Aircraft Group 26 in response to a growing crisis in Lebanon.
 The unit did not go ashore in Lebanon and returned to Edenton in September 1958.

 MATCU-65

-MATCU-65 was commissioned on February 7, 1954 in Pohang, South Korea.
+MATCU-65 was commissioned on 7 February 1954 in Pohang, South Korea.
 Most of the equipment and original manpower for MATCU-65 came from the recently decommissioned GCA Det 41-M and MATCU-33 however it did not inherit the lineage of either of these units.
-On September 8, 1956, MATCU-65 personnel and equipment were embarked upon the USS Corregidor and sailed for home.
-The unit arrived in San Francisco on September 19, 1956 and finally arrived at Marine Corps Air Station Mojave, California on September 22.
+On 8 September 1956, MATCU-65 personnel and equipment were embarked upon the USS Corregidor and sailed for home.
+The unit arrived in San Francisco on 19 September 1956 and finally arrived at Marine Corps Air Station Mojave, California on 22 September.
 MATCU-65 remained at MCAS Mojave until 1958 when it moved to the Marine Corps newest air station, Marine Corps Air Station Yuma, Arizona.
-On January 3, 1967 control of MATCU-65 was transferred from Marine Air Control Squadron 1 (MACS-1) to Marine Air Base Squadron 33.
+On 3 January 1967 control of MATCU-65 was transferred from Marine Air Control Squadron 1 (MACS-1) to Marine Air Base Squadron 33.

-"Old 65", as it was nicknamed, was reassigned to Marine Combat Crew Readiness Training Group 10 (MCCRTG-10) on March 1, 1972.
-Marine MATCU-65 provided air traffic control serves at MCAS Yuma until April 27, 1976 when the unit was subsumed into the newly formed Marine Air Traffic Control Squadron 38 (MATCS-38).
+"Old 65", as it was nicknamed, was reassigned to Marine Combat Crew Readiness Training Group 10 (MCCRTG-10) on 1 March 1972.
+Marine MATCU-65 provided air traffic control serves at MCAS Yuma until 27 April 1976 when the unit was subsumed into the newly formed Marine Air Traffic Control Squadron 38 (MATCS-38).